-The Statement of Net Position presents information on all of the District's assets, deferred inflows of resources, deferred outflows of resources and liabilities, with reported net position being the amount assets and deferred outflows of resources exceed liabilities and deferred inflows of resources.
+The Statement of Net Position presents information on all of the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with reported net position being the amount assets and deferred outflows of resources exceed liabilities and deferred inflows of resources.
 This statement combines and consolidates the governmental fund's current financial resources (short-term spendable resources) with capital assets and long-term obligations.
 Over time, increases or decreases in net position may serve as a useful indicator of the financial position of the District.